-Duration.
-These risk management policies, procedures, The Group's objective is to manage operational risk arising systems and controls have been developed to adhere to the from failure of internal and external processes, individuals, CMA's Securities Central Counterparties Regulation as well as align to both CPMI-IOSCO's Principles for Financial Market systems, or external events.
-These include issuer operations Infrastructures (PFMIs) and international best practices. risks, member operations risks, market operations risks, human resources risks and physical asset risks.
-To balance the avoidance of financial losses and damage to the Group's 34.5 Liquidity risk reputation with overall cost-effectiveness and to avoid control Liquidity risk is the risk that the Group will encounter difficulty procedures that restrict initiative and creativity. in meeting the obligations associated with its financial
+The Group's objective is to manage operational risk arising from failure of internal and external processes, individuals, systems, or external events.
+These include issuer operations risks, member operations risks, market operations risks, human resources risks and physical asset risks.
+To balance the avoidance of financial losses and damage to the Group's reputation with overall cost-effectiveness and to avoid control procedures that restrict initiative and creativity.

-In order to manage the Group's Clearing services activities risks, the Group through one of its subsidiaries (Mugassa) has an integrated and comprehensive risk management system and ensures that its risk management framework identifies, measures, monitors and manages the risks that it bears from Clearing Members as well as other key institutions.
+In order to manage the Group's Clearing services activities risks, the Group through one of its subsidiaries (Muqassa) has an integrated and comprehensive risk management system and ensures that its risk management framework identifies, measures, monitors and manages the risks that it bears from Clearing Members as well as other key institutions.
 Group has as a low risk appetite for financial, liquidity, operational, market and credit concentration risk.
-This appetite helps drive the setting of conservative values when deciding on key measures such as the Default Fund Cover or Investment liabilities that are settled by delivering cash or another financial asset.
-The Group's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Group's reputation.
+This appetite helps drive the setting of conservative values when deciding on key measures such as the Default Fund Cover or Investment